Dev-Somesh/DevWrapped/README.md

 ---

 ## ◈ THE VISION
-**DevWrapped 2025** is an elite Year-in-Review engine that transforms raw GitHub telemetry into a cinematic narrative.
+**Dev-Wrapped 2025** is an elite Year-in-Review engine that transforms raw GitHub telemetry into a cinematic narrative.
 By combining **Google Gemini (Flash or Lite)** with your real-world commit history, we reveal the hidden developer archetype behind your contributions.

 ---